radareorg/radare2/DEVELOPERS.md

                                     //   otherwise reads in LE
 ```

-There are a number of helper functions for 64, 32, 16, and 8 bit reads and writes.
+Such helper functions exist for 64, 32, 16, and 8 bit reads and writes.

-(Note that 8 bit reads are equivalent to casting a single byte of the buffer
+* Note that 8 bit reads are equivalent to casting a single byte of the buffer
-to a ut8 value, ie endian is irrelevant).
+  to a `ut8` value, i.e.: endian is irrelevant.

 ### Editor configuration